+Some therapies use diary writing as part of homework, but few specialize in diary therapy, which relies almost solely on writing in diary.
 A primary focus in diary writing therapy is to develop intimacy with, and be truthful to, self.
-This process, when shared with the therapist, can help to ease deep-seated feelings of shame and stigma that may be the cause of resistance to engaging in therapeutic work
+I can assist this process, and help to ease deep-seated feelings of shame and stigma that may be the cause of resistance to engaging in therapeutic work.